 The course will give a strong grounding in any business environment whilst developing additional skills for those looking to pursue a career in business.
 Students may wish to continue their education or enter the workplace.

-5 GCSEs Grade 5 or above.
-English Language and Mathematics at grade 5 or above.
+GCSE Grade 5 or above in at least 5 subjects, Grade 5 in English Language and Maths.
 You can choose A Level Business if you have not studied it before.

 Edexcel Miss A Shaw.

 CHEMISTRY - A LEVEL